PassTheMayo/wikivg-discord-feed/README.md

-# wikivg-discord-feed
+# wiki.vg Discord Feed

-A bot that pulls the recent updates feed from wiki.vg and publishes it to Discord.
+A tool that automatically fetches all recent changes from wiki.vg and publishes them to Discord as a webhook.
+This is used on the [unofficial Discord community](https://discord.gg/Tf4xwK3Ke7) for wiki.vg.